wukenn/Bear-Maps/README.md

 Bear-Maps
 =========
-## Berkeley CS61B Project 3 (inspired by Google Maps)

 This is a web mapping application of berkeley.

-I developed the backend of it using Java, Apache Maven, AWS.

-This application can handle features such as query autocomplete responses, place searching, map displaying, zooming in/out, and finding the shortest path between to user-inputted points.
+I developed the backend of a mapping application of Berkeley using Java, Apache Maven, and images downloaded from OpenStreetMap.
+It can handle features such as moving the screen by dragging, zooming in/out, and double clicking two points to find the shortest path.

 ### Capture